 Discuss with your doctor whether it is safe for you to drive or operate machinery.

-REMINYL prolonged release capsules should be taken once daily in the morning, preferably
+REMINYL modified release capsules should be taken once daily in the morning, preferably

 with food.
 Be sure to drink plenty of liquids during your treatment with REMINYL to